NOTE: If you understand how the image above relates to this post, I <3 you. 🙂

 Company #2: The Small Web Development Agency

-After I’d worked there a while, the CEO started asking me to write content for the website.
-Over time I became the author of most of their blog posts and case studies (as the voice of the CEO).
+Company website content: Over time I became the author of most of the company’s blog posts and case studies (as the voice of the CEO).

 After I’d been writing their blog post content for a while, I started looking at their social media content.
 The voice didn’t really match what I knew to be their brand voice.
 The company was at a point where they were considering stopping social media posting.
 Since they were in that spot, I asked if I could take a stab at writing social media content for a while.
 If they didn’t like it, they could still kill the social media, no harm done.
 I did some posts for a few weeks, and they liked it, so I kept doing it.